affeldt-aist/monae/index.md

 ## About

-Welcome to the Monadic effects and equational reasonig in Coq project website!
+Welcome to the Monadic effects and equational reasoning in Coq project website!

 This Coq library contains a hierarchy of monads with their laws used in several examples of monadic equational reasoning.